Geetanjali-Oishe/travelbd/README.md

 *There are three tabs.
 Tab 1 shows all the publicly posted statuses.
 *Tab 2 shows only user specific status (for now the user id has been kept 2 as static) *Tab 3 gives the option to post a new status(It shows a textarea for status, Radio buttons for public private status (public 2 private 3) and dropdown for the places.)

+** For the APIs **

+purpose, request and response example is added with each API for better understanding